Salkantay Trek to Machu Picchu & Humantay Lagoon

 Huayna Picchu: Huayna Picchu is the mountain that stands next to Machu Picchu.
-It is a 45 minute hike to the top.
-Going back down is quite steep, if you are scared of heights.
-This is done after your tour of Machu Picchu.
-The cost is $35 per person.
-Arrangements need to be made at least one month in advance, due to popularity.
-Since you are hiking the Inca Trail, you will experience a similar view from the Sun Gate.
-Please understand that weather is out of our control.
+It is a 45-minute hike to the top.
+Going back down is quite steep if you are scared of heights.
+You would do this after your tour of Machu Picchu.
+The cost is $75.
+Arrangements need to be made at least one month in advance due to popularity.
+Please understand that the weather is out of our control.

 Headlamps: It is strongly encouraged to bring a headlamp for your night camping.
-There will be no lights at the camping sites and it is hard to get to your dining tent or you bathroom tent without one.
-Flashlights are acceptable, if you don’t have a headlamp, but make some tasks more difficult.
+There will be no lights at the camping sites, and it is hard to get to your dining tent or your bathroom tent without one.
+Flashlights are acceptable if you don’t have a headlamp, but make some tasks more difficult.

 Flights: Flying to Cusco can be tricky.
-Delays occur often and it is not uncommon for flights to be cancelled.
+Delays occur often, and it´s not uncommon for flights to be canceled.
 Please be sure to arrive in the city at least two days before your trek start date.
 LAN Peru is the most reliable of the airlines.
 Avianca and Peruvian Airlines are acceptable companies, as well.
-You will not return from your trek until around 8 p.m. on the last day, so be sure your flight is not until the next day, when leaving Cusco.
+You will not return from your trek until around 8 p.m. on the last day, so be sure your flight is not until the next day when leaving Cusco.